Sustainable Procurement of Palm Oil

 • Raise suppliers’ awareness of industry requirements

-• Help suppliers apply international standards to their labor standards
+• Help suppliers apply international standards to their labor management

 • Help suppliers meet certification and customer requirements

-In 2022, we plan to resume visits to suppliers and wrap up the planned initiative.
-The Group will continue working toward our goal of 100% LTP implementation rate across the supply chain to achieve zero exploitation — an urgent issue from the perspective of consumers, governments and international opinion.
+The program helps the company’s suppliers build and develop better management systems, enabling them to improve labor management and address labor-related issues raised by stakeholders.
+The Group will continue working toward our goal of 100% LTP implementation across the supply chain to achieve zero exploitation — an urgent issue from the perspective of stakeholders.

 • Direct suppliers: 100%